When You Reach Out… And It Doesn’t Land -

 It must be rebuilt from within.

-But that does not mean I don’t crave connection.
+Yet - that does not mean I don’t crave connection.

 It means I must learn how to seek it without losing myself.